RavalAnkesh/RavalAnkesh/README.md

 ## 👨‍💻 About Me

-I’m a passionate **MCA student** and aspiring **Full-Stack Developer** with a strong interest in building scalable, real-world web applications.
+I’m a passionate **MCA student** and aspiring **Full-Stack Developer** with a strong interest in building scalable and real-world web applications.
 I enjoy working across the stack—from designing responsive UIs to implementing backend logic and databases.

 💡 **What I focus on:**